emzeat/mz-lictools/README.md

 2. Missing expected output in the test assets will automatically be added and should be inspected for correctness manually.
 Future runs of the tests will track regressions against those assets.
 3. Open an MR with the changes.

+### Running the tests

+We have an extensive test suite ensuring stability of the generated headers and robustness against various scenarios:

+1. The lictools have a single dependency on `jinja2` so either install it globally or into a local venv
+2. Enter the root of the lictools repo
+3. Make sure the venv which has the dependencies installed is active
+4. Run the test module via `python3 -m test`

 ## Acknowledgements